 Count all text

-The above example A1:A10 is having mix of values – numbers and texts.
-If you want to count the rows having texts only, below formula can be used.
+The above example, A1:A10, has a mix of values – numbers and texts.
+If you want to count the rows with texts only, the formula below can be used.

-* gives the count of all the cells including numeric and text.
-COUNT() function gives the count of only numeric cells.
+* gives the count of all the cells, including numeric and text.
+The COUNT() function gives the count of only numeric cells.

-a) To count all the cells with text start with any text (e.g. “apple”), use criteria as below
+- Use the criteria below to count all the cells with text starting with any text (e.g. “apple”).

-b) To count all the cells with text containing any matching string (e.g. “apple”), use below criteria
+- Use the criteria below to count all the cells with text containing any matching string (e.g. “apple”).

-c) To count the cells with matching string with any one character at the end, use below criteria
+- To count the cells with matching string with any one character at the end, use the below criteria.

-So, this is how you can use COUNTIF for various usage in LibreOffice Calc.
+So, this is how you can use COUNTIF for various uses in LibreOffice Calc.